Best Waterfalls In Greece – Greek Waterfalls To Keep You Cool

 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

-Although Greece is famous for being one of the top seaside paradises in Europe, with whitewashed islands and breathtaking beaches, the country’s landscape is about 80% mountainous terrain.
+Although Greece is famous for being one of the top seaside paradises in Europe, with whitewashed islands and breathtaking beaches, Greece’s landscape is about 80% mountainous terrain.

-This means that it is also home to woods on high peaks and valleys, pine tree forests, lakes, streams, rivers… and, of course, several impressive waterfalls on the mainland and some islands.
+This means that it is also home to woods on high peaks and valleys, pine tree forests, lakes, streams, rivers… and several impressive waterfalls on the mainland and some islands.

 Best Day Trips From Thessaloniki - Pozar Thermal Baths

-Situated in Loutraki, Macedonia, Loutra Pozar is a fantastic destination where you can enjoy a beautiful series of waterfalls and one of the best-known hot springs in Greece.
+The first waterfall on our list is situated in Loutraki, Macedonia; Loutra Pozar is a fantastic destination where you can enjoy a beautiful series of waterfalls and one of the best-known hot springs in Greece.

 The artificial rock pools are there for you to relax and soothe tired muscles; they have waters with constantly warm waters, at about 37 degrees, that are believed to provide healing properties and relaxing vibes.